IzyPro/Jumga-Marketplace/README.md

 # FLW Dev Challenge - (Israel and Kelechi)

+## Jumga Frontend Documentation

+The frontend of the project was built with Javascript as a language on React and Bootstrap & React Bootstrap for styling

+## Tools

+1. Microsoft Visual Studio Code
+2. Github (Version Control and CI/CD)
+3. Netlify App

 ## Jumga Backend API Documentation

 This project is written from ground up using C# as language on ASP.NET CORE 3.1 Framework and MSSQL for database system